kevinm23nelson/kevinm23nelson/README.md

 ---

 ## 📚 **Learning & Growth**
-Tech is an ever revolving door and I am always looking for the next thing to dive into and learn, here what I'm focusing on next:
+Tech is an ever revolving door and I am always looking for the next thing to dive into and learn, here's what I'm focusing on next:

 - Salesforce
 - AWS Certification